jbowkett/CV/README.md

   the data to present it in a consistent format so the data may be input into the quant's statistical models/simulations (e.g. Monte Carlo), and ultimately used to make trading decisions.
-* All code was implemented in Java 6 with a SQLServer 2005 data warehouse and designed to be highly modular using constructor injection for ease of testing and component reuse.
+* All code was implemented in Java 6 with a SQLServer 2005 data warehouse (around 400 GB) and designed to be highly modular using constructor injection for ease of testing and component reuse.
+* Designed and implemented a highly-configurable custom ETL tool using Java (first version implemented in Ruby), allowing for quick and easy development and deployment of new datafeeds.
+The ETL tool was responsible for downloading feed files (over http(s) or ftp), transforming them and then loading them into the main data warehouse from such institutions as the SEC and USPTO.
+  Incorporating Xstream 1.3, reflection, xslt, commons-net 2.0.
 * Created Tomcat 7 web applications for accessing and analysing data from the main SQL Server data warehouse.
 Incorporating the following
   technologies: Spring 3.0.6, Stripes 1.5.6, Shiro 1.1.0, JSP 2.1, JSTL 1.2,
   Infinispan 5.1, Java.nio Memory mapped files, CSS, JQuery 1.6.1,
   Highcharts 2.1.8, JQueryBlockUI, DisplayTag, Ajax.
-* Designed and implemented a highly-configurable custom ETL tool using Java (first version implemented in Ruby), allowing for quick and easy development and deployment of new datafeeds.
-The ETL tool is responsible for downloading feed files (over http(s) or ftp), transforming them and then loading them into the main data warehouse from such institutions as the SEC and USPTO.
-  Incorporating Xstream 1.3, reflection, xslt, commons-net 2.0.
 * Created a custom research tool for users to research company information in a structured manner, and parse required details out of web pages automatically.
 This was later adapted to use Java Webstart so users could work offsite.
 Incorporating JExplorer 2.5 (earlier versions used JDIC).
+  (Since leaving, I have implemented an open source custom proxy server to enable augmented browsing that would obviate the need for a custom browser component)
 * Developed a custom Maven plug-in to composite obfuscating and signing mojos ready for Webstart creation to ensure output obfuscated jars are correctly signed for use in Webstart.
 Incorporating Maven 3 and Proguard.